Welcome to StarDate

 Stardate Magazine

-This issue highlights the return of an instrument that studies the infrared universe, and after a decade, it’s about to come home to the McDonald Observatory in Texas.
-We’ll also have all the latest astronomy news, a comprehensive two-month stargazing guide for the months of May and June, detailed skycharts, and answers to your astronomy questions from our science guru Merlin.
+This issue highlights the hundreds of massive planets orbiting exceptionally close to their stars.
+We’ll also have all the latest astronomy news, a comprehensive two-month stargazing guide for the months of November and December, detailed skycharts, and answers to your astronomy questions from our science guru Merlin.

 Explore